 = Over $600 (but that doesn't include replacing electronic components that are known to fail such as the height sensors).

 The air suspension system on the Buick Rainier is made up of assorted parts that must always function in unison.
 When one part stops working, the entire system is defunct.
 Strutmasters' air to non-air suspension conversion kit eliminates this dependency for good.
 This kit, constructed in the USA, includes two cold-wound steel coil springs.
 The conversion kit is an affordable direct replacement alternative to dealership repair.
-The parts are so reliable, Strutmasters stands behind them with a Lifetime Limited Warranty.
+The parts are so reliable, Strutmasters stands behind them with a 1-year warranty.
 Enthusiasts appreciate that the kit is installed easily and it takes only about one hour per wheel.
 The suspension warning light turns off, too, after about thirty minutes.
 Detailed installation instructions accompany each kit.
 Strutmasters' ASE certified technicians are always available to help guide your suspension repair and answer any questions you may have.
 If extra support is needed, videos of real life installations are available to view online.
 Say goodbye to the faulty air ride headache forever when you install the air to non-air suspension conversion kit on the Rainier.

 15276029, 15125532, 25815604, 15183661, 15183657, 15159630, 15090620, 15089028